Chart Color Schemes

 Doolandella features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.9% of all households, including 44.5% couples with children, 21.1% couples without children, and 13.6% single parent families.
-Non-family households account for the remaining 19.1%, with lone person households at 15.4% and group households comprising 3.5%.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 2.8.
+Family households account for 80.9 percent of all households, including 44.5 percent couples with children, 21.1 percent couples without children, and 13.6 percent single parent families.
+Non-family households constitute the remaining 19.1 percent, with lone person households at 15.4 percent and group households comprising 3.5 percent of the total.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.8.

 Frequently Asked Questions - Households